Web for Pentester

 LDAP uses the wildcard (*) character very often, to match any values.
 This can be used for match everything (*) or just substrings (for example, adm* for all words starting with adm).

 As with other injections, we will need to remove anything added by the server-side code.
-We can get rid of the end of the filter, using a NULL Byte (encoded as %00).
+We can get rid of the end of the filter, using a Null byte (encoded as %00).

 Here, we have a login script.
 We can see that if we use: